JohnKamaujk/Turf-booking-App/README.md

 * REACT - which was used to develope the structure off the pages.
 * TAILWINDCSS - which was used to style the User Interface.
 * RAILS API WITH ACTIVE ADMIN - which was used to create an api as well manage admin and users on the application.
-* HEROKU & VERCEL - which was used to deploy the project.
+* HEROKU & RAILWAY - which was used to deploy the project.
 Heroku for backend and vercel for frontend.
 [Go Back to the top](#TurfZone-Web-app)

 ## Known Bugs